 Some scholars have argued that the main objective of risk management is survival, in order to guarantee the continued existence of the organization or preserve the operating effectiveness of the organization.

-This objective of survival will ensure that the organization is not prevented from achieving its objectives losses that may occur out of pure risk.
+This objective of survival will ensure that the organization is not prevented from achieving its objectives by losses that may occur out of pure risk.

 Because one cannot know those losses will occur or the amounts of such losses, arrangements to guarantee fee survival must reflect the worst possible combination of outputs.